adhese/sdk/README.md

 Checkout this repository and type 'make' in the root of the SDK directory.

-To build the SDK without ajax support, use 'make noajax'.
+To build the SDK without ajax and vast support, use 'make novastnoajax'.
 This results in a slightly smaller file (1.4k less).
+To build without vast support, just use 'make novast'.
+A version that only contains vast support can be built by using 'make vastonly'.

 ###Use compressed distribution
 Use the adhese.min.js directly in your web page.
 This distribution includes the ajax library.